Responsible Gambling in the UK

 Responsible marketing

 Gambling marketing is one of the most restricted industries in the UK.
-Therefore, misleading or not providing full terms and conditions within one click of a promotional offer will result in huge fines for the operator in question.
-The rules even go so far as to not allow any models aged 25 or below – they must both be and appear to be over that age.
-Certain words are not permitted either.
+Therefore, misleading or not providing full terms and conditions within one click of a promotional offer will result in huge fines for the operator.
+The rules even go so far as not to allow any models aged 25 or below—they must both be and appear to be over that age.
+Certain words are not permitted, either.
 For example, a casino company should not advertise something as free if wagering applies.

 What is gambling addiction?